 The Importance of Star Wars

-Even without the new land, Star Wars already plays a key role in DHS’ financial success.
+Even without the new land, Star Wars already plays a key role in the park’s financial success.
 The Star Wars Weekends are a huge draw for crowds, especially when popular stars of the original films appear.
 Next year, the Star Wars Launch Bay and Season of the Force event will keep fans happy for the time being.
 They’re also adding new destinations to Star Tours.
 These upgrades are fairly inexpensive and feel like a stopgap to keep attendance in check while the park transforms.
 I expect them to be very popular, however.

 As a fan of Star Wars (especially the original trilogy), I completely understand Disney’s strategy.
 It’s a brilliant way to market the new film and capitalize on the property while construction gets rolling.
 They’ll need to pull out every trick imaginable to keep visitors engaged.
-Special events are the key for selling a mature park, and DHS is not going to feel fresh for at least several years (if not longer).
+Special events are the key for selling a mature park, and Disney’s Hollywood Studios is not going to feel fresh for at least several years (if not longer).

 Hooray for Hollywood

 I’m a serious movie fan, and there’s great potential in a park that explores Hollywood and its properties.
 Universal’s Harry Potter lands (especially Diagon Alley) have revealed the potential to create immersive lands that amaze visitors.
 Disney also succeeded with Cars Land, and I expect they will do the same with Star Wars.
 The question is whether that’s the only approach for the movie parks.
 Do all expansions need to be massive undertakings that take years to complete?